unicef/publicgoods-toolkit/introduction.md

 specifically identified as licenses that respect the [Open Source Definition](https://opensource.org/osd).
 In the decades since, software made with these methods has taken over the world.
-Every major consumer electronics product has at least some open source software inside it.
+Every major consumer electronics product has at least some open-source software inside it.
 It is increasingly rare to find any electronic device of significant complexity that is wholly proprietary.

-As open open source software spreads through the technology world sector by sector, it has inspired open movements in adjacent fields and even distant domains.
-In this set of modules, we will focus on open source software and related "digital public goods".
+As open-source software spreads through the technology world sector by sector, it has inspired open movements in adjacent fields and even distant domains.
+In this set of modules, we will focus on open-source software and related "digital public goods".
 These are digital products that are freely shared in ways that invite permissionless copying and collaboration.

 The focus on DPGs necessarily excludes a variety of sectors that have also seen "open" progress.
-Open hardware, open government, open science, and open organizations are all interesting applications of the original open source vision.
+Open hardware, open government, open science, and open organizations are all interesting applications of the original open-source vision.
 Any government agency interested in DPGs might also be interested in those topics.
 They are not DPGs, though, so this set of modules will not cover them.
 Instead, we focus
 on:

- * Open Source Software - software that can be freely run, copied, modified and distributed.
+ * Open-Source Software - software that can be freely run, copied, modified and distributed.

  * Open Standards - these are standards that are freely available to